opendcs/opendcs/docs/source/dev-docs.rst

     # recordings will be in the run directory of the build (default build/run)
     # with the name <opendcs.app>.recording.jfr where opendcs.app is the value of the property provided
     # or the default "launcher_start" app if the property is not set.

+All of the options above can be in any combination.

 The logs are set to the highest debug level and printed to stdout.